apiel/dustscript/README.md

 print: 10 + sqr(2) - 1 + 4 / 2, should be equal to 26
 ```

+`# comments` commented line start with a dash sign.
+Only full line cann be commented.
+It is not possible to comment the end of a command.

 `command: param1, param2, param3` the value before the colon is the command, the values after are the parameter seprated by coma. `if` and `while` are reserved command name.